 Spider mite infestations are particularly common during hot, dry summer weather.

 Much like other pests, spider mites can leave traces that will allow you to detect their presence.
-Here are some signs that will clue you in if there’s an infestation in your garden:
+Here are some signs of spider mite damage that will clue you in if there’s an bad infestation in your garden:

-- There are tiny white or yellow spots called stippling on the leaves and needles of your plants.
+- There are tiny white ,yellow, or brown spots called stippling on the leaves and needles of your plants.

 - Your plants look discolored with a yellow or bronze tinge

-- There is fine webbing on the underside of leaves
+- There is fine webbing on the underside of plant leaves

 - Flowers and leaves may get distorted particularly in azaleas